clragon/flutter_sub/README.md

 Because Subs are Widgets, they will increase the nesting of your tree, unlike hooks which are completely flat.

 We think Subs can be a neat alternative to hooks, so there is a Sub equivalent to many hooks from `flutter_hooks`.
-Replace your `useSomething` with `SubSomething` and youre good to go!
+Replace your `useSomething` with `SubSomething` and you're good to go!

 Some hooks may not have an equivalent Sub or the Sub may function slightly differently because it made more sense that way.